 The licensee submitted its OIP on February 28, 2013.
-The OIP states that installation of the SFP level instrumentation at CNS will be completed by fall 2015, for Unit 1, and spring 2015, for Unit 2, based on the end of the second refueling outage for each unit following submittal of this integrated plan.
+The OIP states that installation of the SFP level instrumentation will be completed by spring 2016 refueling outage for Unit 1 and spring 2015 refueling outage for Unit 2.

-The NRC staff has reviewed the licensee's schedule for implementation of SFP level instrumentation provided in its OIP.
+The NRC staff has reviewed the licensee's schedule for implementation of SFP level instrumentation.
 If the licensee completes implementation in accordance with this schedule, it would appear to achieve compliance with Order EA-12-051 within two refueling cycles after submittal of the OIP and before December 31, 2016.